Python Discord is created

 Python Discord hosts the 2020 CPython Core Developer Q&A

-Python Discord hits 100,000 members.
+Python Discord hits 100,000 members!

-After years of hard work, we hit 100,000 users.
+Only six months after hitting 40,000 users, we hit 100,000 users.
 A monumental milestone, and one we're very proud of.
 To commemorate it, we create this timeline.

 As our tech stack grows, we decide to migrate all our services over to a container orchestration paradigm via Kubernetes.
 This gives us better control and scalability.
 Joe Banks takes on the role as DevOps Lead.

 A total of 443 Python Discord members sign up to be part of Eric Wastl's excellent Advent of Code event.
 As always, we provide dedicated announcements, scoreboards, bot commands and channels for our members to enjoy the event in.